 Day 10: Boarding The Ghan

-Enjoy your included transfer from the hotel to the train station.
-Board the legendary Ghan this morning.
-Enjoy lunch on board, relax in your cabin.
+Enjoy your included private transfer from the hotel to the train station.
+Board the legendary Ghan and settle in to your Platinum Cabin.
+Enjoy lunch on board and relax in your cabin.
 Arrive Katherine early afternoon and take a leisurely cruise on the Katherine River or meet the traditional owners of Nitmiluk (Katherine) Gorge, the Jawoyn people.
 You can choose to take a scenic helicopter flight (additional cost).
 Dinner served on board tonight.

 Day 11: The Ghan to Alice Springs